Heat Pump FAQs

 Yes they can, but the type that is typically installed in the UK, called air-to-water, requires quite a specialist installation to support this.
 The key is ensuring if cold water is circulated through your home, you'll want to avoid condensation forming on pipes.

-My home is heated by oil, can I switch to a heat pump?
+My home is heated by an oil boiler, can I switch to a heat pump?

 Yes.
 We find a heat pump is quite a popular choice for homeowners who currently heat their homes with oil.
 Because you'll have an oil tank outside you'll normally have enough space for a heat pump to be installed.
 It's also a great way of removing the hassle of remembering to top your oil up and insulating yourself from fluctuating oil prices.